heroku/devcenter-java-worker/README.md

         </plugin>

-If you have renamed App.java or are using a different class as your main entry point, make sure you change the "mainClass" parameter above to reflect the fully qualified name of that class.

-You are now ready to add any additional business logic to your application.
+The app assembler plugin generates a convenient launch script for starting your application.

+Note that the mainClass tag points to the class that launches the application.
+In the application described above that is App.java, but it would need to be changed for another application.

+Now that the application is ready to be run as a worker any other business logic can be added as long as it is bootstrapped from the main class.

-## Run your Application
+## Run the Application

 To build your application simply run: